 However, I can tell you that applying, and choosing, to go to Physician Assistant school was definitely the right decision for me.
-I wanted to be involved in medicine-something I felt was magical-and I wanted to be able to give back to others in my community.
-My mom gave my brothers and I every opportunity in life and always encouraged us to give the same opportunities to others.
-When choosing to apply to PA school, I liked the form of learning that was used, the length of time it would take me, how young I would be when I started my career, and that I wanted the option of being able to switch my specialty fields if I wanted to.
+Growing up, my mother was working her way through NP degree.
+My parents worked hard to give my brothers and I every opportunity in life.
+They also instilled in us the importance of holding out a helping hand to those in need.
+So, I knew that no matter what, I wanted to be involved in medicine and I wanted to be part of a team, I just had to figure out what avenue I wanted to take to get there.
+When choosing to apply to PA school, there were a couple of things that stood out for me when compared to other careers.
+I liked the form of learning that was used, the length of time it would take me, how young I would be when I started my career (depending on when I got in), and that I would have the option of being able to switch my specialty field if I wanted to.